Before installing the Bold Checkout app, please ensure your commercetools site and storefront are created.

 - Select Save at the bottom of Checkout Process.

-Bold Checkout integrates with several different apps to provide functionalities that are not possible using a standard checkout.
-These integrations are listed within the app's admin under the "Marketplace" tab.
+Bold Checkout integrates with several different apps to provide a multitude of different functionalities that aren't possible using the standard checkout.
+These integrations are listed within the app's admin under Marketplace.

 Enable Development Mode